Healthy diets

 How much do hyenas eat?

 Scavengers play an important role in the cycle of life.
 Thanks to them, organic material can decompose and enrich the soil.
 They also rid nature of corpses that, if left there, could cause and spread infections.
+Their role as nature’s recyclers is crucial for maintaining healthy ecosystems.
 Continue reading this other article to learn more about other scavenger animals.

 What Do Hyenas Eat? - How much do hyenas eat?